 LLCs and Corporations that want to file for S Corp election must also submit IRS Form 2553.

 An attorney can assist restauranteurs in completing and filing their business formation paperwork.
-Businesses that want to reduce their legal fees can instead use a business document filing service, like CorpNet, to ensure their business registration filings are handled accurately and cost-effectively in any of the 50 states.
+Businesses that want to reduce their legal fees can use a business document filing service, like CorpNet, to ensure their business registration filings are handled accurately and cost-effectively in any of the 50 states.

 Step 7.
 Obtain an EIN

 An EIN (Employer Identification Number) from the IRS serves as a unique ID number (similar to a Social Security Number) for a business.
 This is also called a Federal Tax ID Number.

 Step 8.
 Open a Business Bank Account

-9. Understand Health and Safety Regulations
+Step 9.
+Understand and Comply With Health and Safety Regulations

 You’ve probably seen those restaurant inspection reports in the newspaper.
 Of course, no restaurant wants to be called out for violations or put their customers or staff at risk, so that’s why it’s critical to understand health and safety laws.
 Fortunately, many state and regulatory agencies will work cooperatively with restaurateurs to help them understand the rules and guide them in what they must do to comply with the requirements.

 Step 10.
-Secure and Prepare Your Location
+Secure and Prepare Your Restaurant Location

 Step 12.
 Hire Employees

 Your job applications and job interviews must follow all applicable hiring and anti-discrimination laws.
 Also, learn about applicable minimum wage and child labor laws.
 Restaurants often hire teens, and there are restrictions on the number of hours they’re allowed to work and the tasks they’re permitted to perform.

-13. Promote and Advertise Your Restaurant
+Step 14.
+Promote and Advertise Your Restaurant

 A “build it and they will come” mentality to starting a business rarely leads to success; it’s critical to actively market and advertise a restaurant.
 Get all your branding and marketing assets up and running so that you can use them to promote your restaurant and give people the information they need before they visit.